 Registration: This year’s exam will be held online.

 Even though the American Councils website announces later registration closing dates, Metaphor will have to close registration earlier.
 We have to know the exact amount of examinees for both Practice and Main Exams in order to prepare our computer lab and be capable to include an appropriate amount of examinees.

-If you would like your child to take 2020 NEWL (former Prototype AP® Russian Language Exam), please email us at Learn@MetaphorSchool.org by January 8, 2020.
+April 18 – NEWL Main Exam registration closes.
+If you would like your child to take 2021 NEWL (former Prototype AP® Russian Language Exam), please email us at Events@MetaphorSchool.org .

 Exam Administration Dates:

 Practice Exam: January 27 – February 2, 2021 Main Exam: April 19 – 26, 2021

 Practice Exam Orientation: January 26 – 27, 2021 Main Exam Orientation: April 23, 2021

 Note: The practice exam is optional, for training and practice purposes.
 We recommend all the examinees to take the practice exam for better performance during the main exam.
 The practice exam includes three computer-based parts except Oral Practice.
 The location of the practice exam – Metaphor, classroom 16, Ground floor.